MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/search-for-and-find-personal-data.md

 <tr class="odd">
 <td align="left"><p>1.
 Search for sensitive information types</p></td>
 <td align="left"><p>Start by using sensitive information types to find personal data.
 Create a Content Search query for each sensitive information type.
 Run the query and analyze the results.</p>
-<p>If needed, add parameters to the query to reduce false positives:</p>
+If needed, add parameters to the query to reduce false positives:
     <li>Count range</li>
     <li>Confidence range</li>
     <li>Other properties or operators for more complex queries</li>